Skip to content

 createApp(renderFn, initialState, containerSelector)

-Creates an application with automatic state management.
+Creates an application with automatic state management and rendering.

-• renderFn: Function that returns virtual DOM
+• renderFn: Function that receives (state, setState) and returns virtual DOM

 • initialState: Initial state object